Zibin6/LOPET/README.txt

-This repository contains the demo code of Our-MM method and dataset.

-Demo code has been validated on MATLAB 2019.
+This repository contains the demo code of Our event-based object pose tracking method.
+The demo code has been validated on MATLAB 2019.
+Due to file size limitations, only a portion of the testing events were uploaded for demonstration purposes.

 Details of the method can be found in our paper: